Skip to content

 x.com96UntestedUntestedFailed basic infrastructure checks

-Source: /avr-benchmark.json (measured 2026-04-07, re-measured quarterly).
+Source: /avr-benchmark.json (point-in-time baseline, measured 2026-04-07).
 Visibility = mentioned in an AI answer; citation = linked as the source.

 The 0% citation for chudi.dev at baseline is not an edge case.
 It is the starting point for most personal sites: the infrastructure audit found no per-page structured data, no FAQPage or HowTo schema, and content that answered questions but not in an AI-readable format.